yusuf1980/laravel-simple-blog-with-vue-and-restapi/README.md

-#Laravel Simple Blog with Vue.js and RestAPI (Laravel UI)
+#Laravel Simple Blog with Vue.js and RestAPI (Passport)

 ## Blog Laravel Vue.js API (How to Install)